Author | Beadle | |

 | |

-Habitat | The habitats are not well distinguished from those of White Ash, but are believed to be very similar.
-Likely it is most numerous in rich or mesic forests over circumneutral soil.
+Habitat | The habitats are not well distinguished from those of White Ash, but are believed to be very similar, though this species seems more restricted to circumneutral soil.
+It is most numerous in rich or mesic forests over circumneutral soil.
 Interestingly, RAB (1968) says “Low woods”, but this is incorrect; it is not a wetland species.
-See also Habitat Account for Ash Forests | |
+The Moore County record is from a dry oak-hickory forest; the Richmond County record (June 2021) is from dry rocky woodland on a mafic slope. |

 Phenology | Apparently the same as for White Ash – flowering in April and May, and fruiting from August to October. | |

-Identification | This is a tree that is very similar to White Ash, and arguably is a variety of it.
+Identification | Biltmore Ash is a tree that is very similar to White Ash, but as both species grow in close association in upland forests, it cannot simply be considered as a variety now.
 However, up close, in the hand, you can easily separate these two.
 Biltmore Ash has very strong pubescence on the leaf petiole and rachis, as well as the twigs.
-At a distance of maybe 5’ or more, these may not be obvious, but a hand lens is not needed once you have a leaf or twig in your hands.
+At a distance of maybe 5 feet or more, these may not be obvious, but a hand lens is not needed once you have a leaf or twig in your hands.
 (White Ash is glabrous/smooth on the rachis, petiole, and twigs.)
 There are a few other separations, such as the petiole bases and leaf scars – check references such as Weakley (2018), and size of the fruit (samaras).
 Biltmore Ash has larger samaras than does White Ash. | |

-Taxonomic Comments | As mentioned above, most references list this taxon as a variety of White Ash – F. americana var. biltmoreana.
-Weakley (2018) and a small minority of others split it out as a good species.
+Taxonomic Comments | Most references now list this taxon as a full species, but a few likely consider it as a variety of White Ash – F. americana var. biltmoreana.
+Weakley (2024) has considered it as a good species since 2018.

 | |